Stage 2 O-Train South Extension

 Date | 2024 |

-When completed, the O-Train Light Rail Transit (LRT) line will eventually integrate with Ottawa’s Confederation LRT line and bus transit network, support transit-oriented development within local communities.
-The project is being delivered as a Public Private Partnership (P3) Project by a large multidisciplinary team led by SNC Lavalin.
+The completed Trillium LRT line is integrated with Ottawa’s Confederation LRT line and bus network.
+It also supports transit-oriented development within local communities.
+The project was delivered as a Public-Private Partnership (P3) by a large multidisciplinary team led by AtkinsRéalis (formerly SNC-Lavalin).

 Get In Touch